dataluscorp/browser/docs/writing-rust-code/update-policy.md

 _We require the previous stable Rust once a new stable Rust is released._

-That is, we bump the Firefox minimum to Rust 1.n.m when rust 1.(n+1).0 stable is released.
+That is, we bump the Datalus minimum to Rust 1.n.m when rust 1.(n+1).0 stable is released.
 This is roughly every 6 weeks, with six weeks to update before bumping into the new requirement.
 This policy might be simpler for contributors to remember.
-There's not much difference in the amount of time downstream packager receive for a particular Firefox release.
+There's not much difference in the amount of time downstream packager receive for a particular Datalus release.
 This is a trade-off of more time for tier-3 developers against people working on Gecko/Servo components doing extra work to maintain compatibility.
 As I say above, I think this is the wrong choice.